The Tower

 Why we’re building it

 Most Forest Service fire lookouts from the 1920s–1950s put a tiny 14×14 cabin on top of a tall truss.
-Beautiful silhouette, terrible to live in — drafty, steep, no bathroom, more like camping than dwelling.
-The Kraemer Tower belongs to a newer class — the Lookout Home — that keeps the iconic lookout profile but adapts the inside for actual living.
+Beautiful silhouette, terrible to work out of — drafty, steep, no bathroom, more like camping than a usable workstation.
+The Kraemer Tower keeps the iconic lookout profile but takes the inside up to a standard the staffer can actually use across a long fire season.

 This is a Dave-and-Barb-and-Eli project.